-- 1. Have all my students registered for the Press Corp or the Supreme Court? - 2.
-Have all my students applied for Governor's Cabinet or the Lobbyists?
+- 1. Have all/most of my House/Senate teams registered? - 2.
+Have all my students registered for the Press Corp or the Supreme Court? - 3.
+Have all my students applied for Governor's Cabinet or the Lobbyists by 11:59pm?